-It’s only the latest example of “silent recalls” that are becoming increasingly common as pet food companies seek to avoid the negative publicity that often surrounds the news.
+These are only the latest examples of “silent recalls” that are becoming increasingly common as pet food companies seek to avoid the negative publicity that often surrounds the news.

-Yet that December 2017 recall was only part of the story.
+Yet that December 2017 recall was only a small part of the story.

-It turns out that the manufacturer, Arrow Reliance Inc., had quietly issued a number of other recalls since October 2016, involving more than 23 tons of dog and cat food in total, according to a shocking report from Food Safety News suggesting ongoing problems with Darwin’s pet food.
+It turns out that the manufacturer, Arrow Reliance Inc., had quietly issued several other recalls since October 2016, involving more than 23 tons of dog and cat food in total, according to a shocking report from Food Safety News chronicling ongoing problems with Darwin’s pet food.

-“Customers who purchased the recalled products were notified of the recalls by email — two to three months after the production dates of each batch,” writer Phyllis Entis reported.
+“Customers who purchased the recalled products were notified of the recalls by email — two to three months after the production dates of each batch,” writer Phyllis Entis reported in December 2017.

 She added, “No recall notices were posted for the general public on the company’s website or the Food and Drug Administration’s website.”

-Her investigation turned up several consumer complaints of sick pets and “leaky, “off-color” packages of Darwin’s pet food over the past few months.
+Her investigation turned up several consumer complaints of sick pets and “leaky, “off-color” packages of Darwin’s pet food during that period.

 Silent Recalls: “A Sleazy Trick”